Blue Crabs rewind: Taking a look back at the franchise's first home game and series

 The home-opening win was the start of a three-game sweep in the Blue Crabs’ first home series.

-On May 3, Shorsher hit a game-winning double to right field with two outs in the bottom of the 13th, driving home Crozier and Curtis Pride to give the Blue Crabs an 8-7 win.
+On May 3, Shorsher hit a game-winning double to right field with two outs in the bottom of the 13th inning, driving home Crozier and Curtis Pride to give the Blue Crabs an 8-7 win.

 After six hours of play and seven straight scoreless innings, Southern Maryland scored three runs in its final at-bat to win after Lancaster plated two in the top of the inning.